cycle/docs/relation/has-many.md

 }
 ```

-In order to use a newly created entity, you must define the collection to store related entities.
+To use a newly created entity, you must define the collection to store related entities.
 Do it in your constructor:

 ```php
 use use Doctrine\Common\Collections\ArrayCollection;